fnsvalue-git/Web-BSASampleAppForChallenge/docs/android/intro.md

 }
 ```

-### Module Setting
+### Add Modules
-Please set up neccessary module in `build.gradle`(Module).
+Add necessary modules in the `build.gradle`(Module).

 ```gradle
 dependencies {
     ...
 }
 ```

-#### External Library
+#### External library dependency
-When you install our Android SDK, other neccessary libraries will also be installed automatically.
+Upon the Android SDK installation, all the necessary libraries will be installed automatically.
 - Gson, Retrofit, Okhttp
-- Androidx Biometric
+- AndroidX Biometric

-### Internet Usage Permission Setting
+### Internet Permission
 Internet permissions must be set on the app for API and communication through our Android SDK.
+To communicate with the API through Android SDK, the app must have access to the internet.
-We can set the internet permission inside `AndroidManifest.xml` as follows.
+It can be setup at the `AndroidManifest.xml` as follows.

 ```xml
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"